Husband tells of ‘shock’ at wife’s death after eating Pret wrap

 The inquest is taking place at Ashton Court Mansion House in Bristol and is expected to last between two and three weeks.
 It will determine how Mrs Marsh died.

-Mrs Marsh’s family are being represented at the hearing by Jeremy Hyam QC, while interested parties include Bath and North East Somerset Council, Australian-based coconut yogurt company CoYo, and its UK distributor, Planet Coconut.
+Mrs Marsh’s family are being represented at the hearing by Jeremy Hyam QC, while interested parties include Bath and North East Somerset Council, Australian-based coconut yoghurt company CoYo, and its UK distributor, Planet Coconut.

-Both firms were involved in the supply of the yogurt ingredient in the sandwich to Pret.
+Both firms were involved in the supply of the yoghurt ingredient in the sandwich to Pret.

 Pret was charged with food safety failures in the wake of Mrs Marsh’s death, but the prosecution was later dropped due to lack of evidence.